 MOODBOARDS:

+The mechanical arm must be a real weapon, essential to defend oneself in the dark streets of a cyberpunk Tokyo.
 For this reason the chosen references are a mixture of ideas: basically the fusion between a sword (katana) and the mechanical armed arm like iron man style.

 Environment: